 Speak Up About Your Sexual Harassment

 In many instances of sexual harassment at work, simply saying something to the perpetrator is enough to stop the abuse.
-In the most simple of cases, the responsible party may not realize that their behavior is inappropriate.
-Saying something will bring it to their attention, make them consider consequences, and probably embarrass them into stopping.
+In the simplest of cases, the responsible party may not realize their behavior is inappropriate.
+Saying something will bring it to their attention, make them consider the consequences, and possibly embarrass them into stopping.

-Likewise, if they know what they are doing, then bringing it to the forefront will do the same things.
-If the harasser or abuser is superior, then saying something will put them on notice that their behavior is inappropriate and will not be allowed to slide.
+Likewise, if they know what they are doing, they may believe they can get away with it because the victim may feel too embarrassed to speak up.
+By verbalizing your discomfort, you can possibly embarrass them enough that they stop harassing you.
+If the harasser or abuser is superior, saying something could make them notice that their behavior is inappropriate and will not be allowed to slide.
 The next thing you need to do is follow your company’s policy on the issue.

 For a free legal consultation, call 833-552-7274